 Founding Partners, Open Academia

 The question should rather be – why not?
 We know academic publishing and we know Open Access.
 Our careers in publishing started off in 2004 and since 2010 we have been working solely with Open Access journals.
-For eight years we have worked hands-on with pure Open Access publishing – on all levels of the publication process.
+For ten years we have worked hands-on with pure Open Access publishing – on all levels of the publication process.
 We know the importance of thorough peer review, the importance of assisting authors quickly and adequately, the importance of smooth and effective proofreading routines, the importance of timely production and publication, the importance of an open and wide dissemination, and – last but not least – the importance of partnering with excellent suppliers!

-We have spent every single working day over the past eight years assisting and supporting authors, reviewers, editors and societies of OA journals.
+We have spent every single working day over the past ten years assisting and supporting authors, reviewers, editors and societies of OA journals.
 We have built and maintained the journal websites in OJS, arranged for copyediting and typesetting, trafficked proofs and proofreading corrections between authors and typesetters, prepared and finalized the online publication as well as print on demand and ensured the content feed to indexing services and databases.
 We have provided training for editors and editorial staff and built great relationships in the process.
-We have done this for eight years in the spirit of openess and transparency.
+We have done this for ten years in the spirit of openess and transparency.
 And we have enjoyed every second of it.

 Open Academia was born out of the realization that many open access journals have a hard time finding a good home in today's publishing world.
 Many traditional publishers are still grappling with trying to make the shift to serving researchers instead of subscribers and providing an environment and infrastructure that elevate the author experience.
 Open access journals are often forced into old subscription journal systems and workflows.